norrisng/bcferries-live/README.md

 If not yet available, `null` values are provided for departure/arrival times, as appropriate.

+Loading data is only available for the next 3 departures on each route.
+Data is also not available if the sailing has already departed.

-A `FerryRoute` object represents a one-directional route (e.g. Tsawwassen to Swartz Bay, but not vice versa).
+A `FerryRoute` object represents a route in one direction (e.g. Tsawwassen to Swartz Bay, but not vice versa).